JanetVictorious/statistical-learning/README.md

 ### Statistical learning

-These are my solutions to the exercises in the course Statistical Learning at Stanford UniversityX
+These are my solutions to the exercises in the course Statistical Learning at Stanford University